Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 # Skidude88-G29-PS4-LoadCell-Arduino
-DIY load cell conversion for Logitech G29 on PS4 using Arduino Pro Micro
+DIY load cell conversion for Logitech G29 on PS4 using Arduino Pro Micro.
+On Gran Tourismo Sport, where no manual in-game device calibration is availiable.

 This Project was developed in conjunction with an analog version by GeekyDeaks